root0emir/GolgeLinuxArch/README.md

 GolgeLinuxArch

-WARNING: Do not trust this operating system.
-It is still under development and, being Arch-based, is intended for advanced users only.
+WARNING: It is still under development and, being Arch-based, is intended for advanced users only.

 GolgeLinuxArch is a privacy and anonymity-focused, customized Linux distribution based on Arch Linux.
 It provides a set of tools and features designed to protect users' anonymity and privacy.